MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ![Diagram that shows a mission-critical architecture.](./images/mission-critical-high-level-architecture.png)

-### Design considerations

-The mission-critical design methodology necessitates a multi-region deployment.
+The mission-critical design methodology requires a multi-region deployment.
 This model ensures regional fault tolerance, so that the application remains available even when an entire region goes down.
 When you design a multi-region application, consider different deployment strategies, like active/active and active/passive, together with application requirements, because there are significant trade-offs for each approach.
 For mission-critical workloads, we strongly recommend the active/active model.

 Not every workload supports or requires running multiple regions simultaneously.
 You should weigh specific application requirements against trade-offs to determine an optimal design decision.
 For certain application scenarios that have lower reliability targets, active/passive or sharding can be suitable alternatives.